Tensor Methods: A Unified and Interpretable Approach for Material Design: Limitations and Ethical Considerations

 One limitation of this work is the inability to consider how these methods behave as the design parameters take more values.
-Due to the expensive nature of building these datasets (e.g. a gridsearch of experimentally validated materials), the dataset size/complexity is limited.
-Another limitation is the low-rank assumption with tensor models.
+Due to the expensive nature of building these datasets (e.g., a gridsearch of experimentally validated materials), the dataset size is limited.
+The low-rank assumption is a possible limitation.
 If there is, however, a low-rank structure in the data, it allows for an interpretable CPD model to infer missing entries very effectively.
-Unfortunately computing the rank of a tensor is NP-complete \cite{haastad1990tensor}, but there are algorithms for approximation \cite{shiao2024frappe}.
+Unfortunately, computing the rank of a tensor is NP-complete \cite{haastad1990tensor}, but there are algorithms for approximation \cite{shiao2024frappe}.
+Another important aspect is the discretization of continuous design parameters.
+Unfortunately, the datasets we use in this study are given to us discretized, so we cannot study this for these material design problems, but there is work on finding the optimal discretization for tensor analysis \cite{pasricha2023harvester}.